betaoverflow/drona/README.md

 Replace the `<password>` section of the string with your Database Access password.
 Viola, your server should now successfuly connect to MongoDB!
 ## How we built it 🧑‍💻
+We used Next.js in the frontend of web application and React Native for mobile application along with Node.js in the backend with MongoDB as our database.
+Next, we used the IBM Watson API for scanning the image and retrieving the handwritten text.
+The handwritten text will be displayed in a code editor with full syntax highlighting which was made using the MERN stack.
+For the second subsystem, we created a form which adds data to the database.
+Then we retrieved the data through axios and display the questions that are approved by the admin in a special private route.
+For the third subsystem, we made API calls to the opportunities database which was tested using IBM API Connect.
+The push notifications for the opportunities were made using Firebase.
+We also deployed our OCR backend using IBM Cloud.

 ## Challenges we ran into 🥺